productfy/graphiql-tree-example/README.md

 Example of installing the [@productfy/grapiql-tree](https://github.com/productfy/graphiql-tree) plugin for the GraphiQL IDE that allows you to explore a GraphQL schema in a manner similar to a file explorer interface.

+You can test drive this app with the GitHub API GraphQL schema at https://static.productfy.io/graphql/

 ## Setup

 This example app pulls and makes calls against the GitHub API.
 For this, you will need a GitHub